Hibachi Noodles

 • Cook the dry noodles in salted water as per the package directions.
 Cook the noodles al dente.
 If they are overcooked, the final dish will become soggy.

 • Note – You can cook the noodles in advance to fasten the process.
-Once cooked, drain the water and toss the cooked noodles in 2 teaspoon vegetable oil to prevent them from sticking to each other.
+Once cooked, drain the water and toss the cooked noodles in 2 teaspoon oil to prevent them from sticking to each other.
 You can refrigerate them in an air-tight container for upto 4 days.

 Make The Sauce